AdobeDocs/analytics-platform.en/help/data-views/configure-dataviews.md

+---
 title: Configure data views and attribution
-description: Describes how to create a data view to a Platform dataset in [!UICONTROL Customer Journey Analytics] (CJA).
+description: Describes how to create a data view to a Platform dataset in [!UICONTROL Customer Journey Analytics] (CJA)
+---

 # Configure data views and attribution